-The time required to implement a protocol will vary depending on a number of factors, such as skill level, system diversity, environmental conditions, and distance between sample plots.
+The time required to implement a protocol will vary depending on a number of factors, such as skill level, system diversity, environmental conditions, and distance between sample stations.
 The timeframe provided below is an estimate based on completion of a task by a skilled two-person team (i.e., not the time it takes at the beginning of the field season).
 Use this estimate as framework for assessing progress.
 If a task is taking significantly longer than the estimated time, a problem ticket should be submitted.

 This protocol requires approximately 1-2 hours of pre-field work activities, such as tracer injection calculations, charging batteries, weighing salt, and labeling bottles.
 We estimate field sampling and processing requires 2 technicians for 4 hours each sampling day plus travel to and from site.
 More time (additional 1-2 hours) may be needed in low flows.
+An additional 1 hour will be required for post-sampling activities in the support facility, such as QC of data entry and sample label checks, sample shipment, and cleaning/maintaining the pump.

-Title: AOS Protocol and Procedure: Reaeration in Streams Date: 01/15/2018 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: J
+Title: AOS Protocol and Procedure: Reaeration in Streams Date: 02/28/2019 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: K